samarthagarwal/woocommerce_dart/README.md

 # WooCommerce SDK for Dart

-A dart package to interact with the WooCommerce API.
-It uses OAuth1.0a behind the scenes to generate the signature and URL string.
-It then makes calls and return the data back to the calling function.
+A dart package to interact with the WooCommerce API (now with null-safety).
+It uses OAuth1.0a behind the scenes to generate the signature and URL string for http based websites.
+It then makes calls and returns the data back to the calling function asynchronously.

 ![Example code and preview](Screenshot.png)